 The music in the film is by Hamilton’s Lin-Manuel Miranda, Polynesian musician Opetaia Foa’i, and composer Mark Mancina.
 My feelings here are slightly mixed.
 I love just about all the score and the music in the songs.
 But I have issues with the lyrics in a few of them.
 Some of them didn’t seem very… lyrical.
 More like someone just randomly singing what is happening, without regard to making it musical.
 Does that make sense?
 It’s the difference between singing, “This song is from an old story that has been told for a long time” and singing “Tale as old as time, song as old as rhyme”.
 Some of the songs were great and will quickly become Disney classics.
 But the ones that suffered from this problem were a little more off-putting.
 Two other notes: First, I was shocked to discover the song Shiny was not written by Flight of the Concords.
 What a great fit that song was to Clement’s style.
 Second, could the song titles have been a little more contrasting?
 Most of them kind of run together and it’s hard to remember which is which!

 In the end, Moana feels just slightly disappointing in that if the filmmakers had taken a few more risks with the plot it could have been so much more.
 But that doesn’t take away from what they did give us: an extremely enjoyable movie, with exceptional performances, stunning animation, good music, and fun characters.
-No matter who you are, where you are, or how far you’ll go, you know the way to your favorite theatre.
+No matter who you are, where you are, or how far you’ll go to get there, you know the way to your favorite theatre.
 This is a worthy addition to the Disney canon.
 You’ll thank me later.
 And you’re welcome.